If you would like to find out more about training opportunities, please follow the link below.

 LtL has always been a membership organisation – we believe we are stronger when connected together.
 Our termly newsletter for subscribers and full LtL members is packed with ideas, resources and funding sources.
 Members also get access to exclusive resources, phone advice from our staff, discounts on LtL outdoor learning training courses and discounts from a variety of outdoor learning and play suppliers.

-Quality school and nursery grounds design and development advice.
+Quality school grounds design and development advice

 It is very easy to reach for the ‘thing’, the play item or shiny catalogue seating system.
 Our experience shows that starting by changing culture, policies, attitudes and knowledge is a more sustainable and powerful starting place.